 Edit requests to the website outside of the 24 hours will be counted against you monthly quota of edit requests.

 Deadlines work two ways, so you’ll also be bound by dates we set together outside of this contract.
-You also agree to stick to the payment schedule set out at the end of this contract.
+You also agree to stick to the payment schedule set out by this contract.

 If a website build is delayed due to us waiting on items/content/clarification from you, then the monthly payment will still be due as per this contract, regardless as to whether the website is live or not.
 No refunds will be given for time in which the website is offline.